 Colorado State Targeted Response to the Opioid Crisis

-The Colorado Department of Human Services, Office of Behavioral Health (OBH) has received more than $94 million in federal grants since 2017 to help Coloradans access medication-assisted treatment for opioid use disorder.
+Since 2017, Colorado's Office of Behavioral Health (OBH) — and now the Behavioral Health Association (BHA) — has received more than $94 million in federal grants to help Coloradans access medication-assisted treatment for opioid use disorder.

-In May 2017, OBH received $15.7 million over two years from the Substance Abuse and Mental Health Services Administration (SAMHSA) through the State Targeted Response (STR) grant.
-This grant ended in April 2019.
+• In May 2017, OBH received $15.7 million over two years from the Substance Abuse and Mental Health Services Administration (SAMHSA) through the State Targeted Response (STR) grant.

-In September 2018, OBH received $38 million over two years for the State Opioid Response (SOR) grant from SAMHSA.
-Several activities are an extension of the STR grant, and the SOR grant will end in September 2020.
+• In September 2018, OBH received $38 million over two years for the State Opioid Response (SOR) grant from SAMHSA.

-In August 2020, OBH was given the Notice of Award for the next iteration of the State Opioid Response grant from SAMHSA, totaling $41.6 million over two years.
-This grant will end in September 2022.
-You can review the application materials here.
+• In August 2020, OBH was given the Notice of Award for the next iteration of the State Opioid Response grant from SAMHSA, totaling $41.6 million over two years.

-The Behavioral Health Administration (BHA) is administering funding from these federal grants for activities completed by community partners, including contracted and licensed local substance use treatment providers and medical providers.
+The BHA is administering funding from these federal grants for activities completed by community partners, including contracted and licensed local substance use treatment providers and medical providers.

 One of the first activities of the STR grant was to conduct a needs assessment.
 The assessment identified areas where opioid misuse and its harms are most prevalent, existing activities and funding sources that address the opioid crisis, and gaps in the existing system to be addressed.
 The assessment provided OBH, community partners, and providers with data and guidance in priority-setting and validation of the strategies addressed.
 View the needs assessment here.